Ioana Baiu always knew that she would become a physician, just like her great-grandmother.

 But she yearned for a surgeon’s ability to sometimes “cure” a patient in one day through a single procedure, “providing the immediate gratification of doing something that’s hugely impactful on a patient’s life.”

-After earning her medical degree, she reconsidered her career path and went to Stanford Medical School, where she first pursued a residency in general surgery and later thoracic surgery — a decision largely influenced by three women surgeons on the Stanford faculty “who showed me that it’s possible.”
+With her Harvard medical degree in hand, she reconsidered her career path and went to Stanford Medical School, where she first pursued a residency in general surgery and later in thoracic surgery – a decision largely influenced by three women surgeons on the Stanford faculty “who showed me that it’s possible.”
 She admired their ability to operate anywhere in the chest and abdomen.
 “It was the most comprehensive type of surgery, and what I ultimately wanted to do.”

 In 2024, Dr. Baiu was recruited to Ohio State, joining her thoracic surgery colleagues in operating on patients with chest cancers and benign disorders – “anything in the chest other than the heart,” she explains, adding that they also perform abdominal surgeries for benign conditions such as hernias.